mediciland/bpanel/README.md

 Discover all the plugins available by running `npm search bpanel` in your console.

+### Developing Plugins

+To develop plugins locally, place the folder of the plugin you are working on inside `webapp/plugins/local`, setup a "watching" compiler by `cd`ing into the folder of the plugin you are working on and running `npm run watch`.
+After you have the plugin compiler watching for changes, `cd` to the `bpanel` folder and run `npm start`.

 ## Configuration

 bPanel can be configured to connect to any bcoin-API compatible node you want to